rehmanzafar/xai-iml-sota/README.md

 models.

 - [GANViz](http://web.cse.ohio-state.edu/~wang.7665/image/research/pvis18.pdf) aims
 to help experts understand the adversarial process of GANs in-depth.
-Specifically, GANViz evaluates the model performance of two subnetworks of GANs, provides evidence and interpretations of the models’ performance, and empowers comparative analysis with the evidence
+Specifically, GANViz evaluates the model performance of two subnet works of GANs, provides evidence and interpretations of the models’ performance, and empowers comparative analysis with the evidence

 - [EnsembleVis](https://junpengw.bitbucket.io/ensemblevis/index.html)